 Middle Rectal Arteries

-The middle rectal artery is a branch of anterior section of the internal iliac artery and enters downward and medially via the lateral ligament of the rectum and provides the lower part of the rectum.
-The middle rectal arteries are unimportant because they provide only the superficial layers of the rectum.
+The middle rectal artery is a branch of anterior section of the internal iliac artery and enters downward and medially via the lateral ligament of the rectum and supplies the lower part of the rectum.
+The middle rectal arteries are unimportant because they supply only the superficial layers of the rectum.